libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+#### 29 April 2016
+... got a csv file downloading with header and rows.
+It felt like it all went really well.
+Definietly a lot quicker then last year when doing a similar thing.

 #### 28 April 2016
 ... progressed well today.
 Feel more confident in creating modules to do work/logic and not leaving this in models or controllers.
 As well as thinking or remembering ways to improve finding records in the databases, ie `scope` in Rails.

 #### 27 April 2016
 ... have been playing around in a big Rails app.
 Calling an external API to populate a drop down list.
 Adding in another controller which makes so many.
 And will be doing stuff to make a csv!
 Exciting.
+I also attended the first Wagtail Meetup at Springload ([See meetups](courses.md#meetups))

 #### 26 April 2016
 ... session with boss re development plan.
 Went well.
 Good things to focus on for the coming year.